xeaone/swathe/README.md

 ## View ##
 ### Attribute Name ###
 Attribute names are used for Swathe to detect elements to interact with.
-These names map directly to JavaScript element properties.
-The mapping pattern converts `-` toCamelCase.
-Dots or periods such as `s-style.background` are an acceptable syntax.
+These names map directly to JavaScript element properties. **All** JavaScript element properties are available for usage.
+The mapping pattern typically converts `-` to camel case and leaves dots delimited unchanged.
+For example `s-style.background` is an acceptable syntax.
+Although please note that the dot for the `s-style` is not necessary.
+Both `s-style.background` and `s-style-background` are acceptable because `s-style` is a special attribute.

 - `s-*`: The primary prefix for attribute names.
 - `data-s-*`: The secondary prefix for attribute names.